toncoinpool/stratum-miner/README.md

   Defaults to `pow-miner-cuda-ubuntu-20`
 - `-g, --gpus <ids>`: Comma-separated list of GPU device Ids that should be used by miner.
 Defaults to `0`.
 Only necessary on multi-GPU systems.
 Example: `--gpus 0,3,4`
-- `-h, --headless`: Pass this flag to not open the client's GUI window
 - `-p, --pool`: Pool address to connect to.
 Defaults to `wss://pplns.toncoinpool.io/stratum`
 - `-r, --rig`: How this client's stats will be seen on [toncoinpool.io](https://toncoinpool.io).
 Defaults to `default`